fesplugas/nix-notes/README.md

 ## Install Custom Packages on a Project?

-We use [nix-shell](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html) and [nix-direnv](https://github.com/nix-community/nix-direnv) to install custom packages or to pin versions.
+I use [nix-shell](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html) and [nix-direnv](https://github.com/nix-community/nix-direnv) to install custom packages or to pin versions.

 1. Enable `direnv` on your `~/.zshrc` configuration